tosalmanshaikh/frontend-final-project-sallies-kitchen-salman-shaikh/README.md

 # Welcome to my 'Sallies' Kitchen App'.
-The best things in life are simple and so is my App! - :D

 --> Run `npm i` in your terminal to install all the dependencies
 --> Run `npm start` to run the project